ismailmaci/workshop-llm-and-rag-dotnet/SemanticKernelWorkshop/ex-6-introduction-to-rag/readme.md

 ## Exercises
 1. Discuss the differences between traditional search (e.g., Elasticsearch) and vector databases.
+2. View the pokemon implementation.
+Do the same for the dnd_bestiary and recipes files.

 ## Notes
 For this module we've chosen to exclude a reranker, as it's not necessary for the exercises.